containers/toolbox/GOALS.md

 - Fedora Silverblue
   - Silverblue comes with a subset of packages and discourages host software changes
-    - Users need a toolbox container as a working environment
+    - Users need a Toolbx container as a working environment
-    - Future: use toolbox container by default when a user opens a shell
+    - Future: use Toolbx container by default when a user opens a shell
 - Fedora CoreOS
   - Similar to Silverblue, but non-graphical and smaller package set
 - RHEL CoreOS